Oliver Watts: Work

 Watts works across a variety of media, ranging from performance art to painting and collage.
 His chief concern is the nexus of art and law, while his works are guided by the question "how do images command?".
 In a 2010 group exhibition, Triplicated, Watts demonstrated how the law is both desirable and desirous.
 He revisited the Brothers Grimm fairy tale of the princess and a mythical sea-hare.
 Through videos and collage Watts has illustrated and sophomorically obfuscated the story through a variety of methods from jokes to critical theory.

 In his BarresTrial Series, Watts looks closely at a Dada performance of 1921 which aped the law.
 Tristan Tzara made trouble as a witness, with André Breton the judge, insisting that even a Dada law would be bogus.
 Watts channelled this nihilistic and absurdist spirit, after translating the testimony from the French and then performing it.
 His collages are based on this translation, which he also presented to the annual conference of the Association of Art Historians in Glasgow, Scotland, in 2010.

-In October 2010, Oliver Watts was featured in the international art journal Art in America.